JuliaGraphics/Colorfy.jl/README.md

 [![Build Status](https://github.com/JuliaGraphics/Colorfy.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/JuliaGraphics/Colorfy.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/JuliaGraphics/Colorfy.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/JuliaGraphics/Colorfy.jl)

-Colorfy.jl is a package to map Julia objecets into colors defined by [Colors.jl](https://github.com/JuliaGraphics/Colors.jl).
+Colorfy.jl is a package for mapping Julia objects into colors defined by [Colors.jl](https://github.com/JuliaGraphics/Colors.jl).

 ## Usage

 The use of this package is centralized in the `Colorfier` struct.
 This type stores the necessary info to convert a list of values into a list of colors.
-To extract the colors mapped from colorfier, use the `Colorfy.colors` function:
+To extract the mapped colors from the colorfier, use the `Colorfy.colors` function:

 ```julia
 julia> values = rand(5)